History of Chris Paul in Timeline

 In 2018, Chris Paul purchased a minority ownership stake in the Winston-Salem Dash, a minor league baseball team located in his hometown.

-On July 16, 2019, Chris Paul was traded to the Oklahoma City Thunder by the Rockets in exchange for Russell Westbrook, two protected first-round draft picks, and two first-round pick swaps.
+On July 16, 2019, Chris Paul was traded by the Houston Rockets to the Oklahoma City Thunder in exchange for Russell Westbrook, along with draft picks and swaps.

-In 2019, Chris Paul became vegan and a brand ambassador for Beyond Meat.
+In 2019, Chris Paul became a vegan and a brand ambassador for Beyond Meat.

-In 2019, Chris Paul was traded to the Oklahoma City Thunder as part of a package for Russell Westbrook, marking another transition in his career.
+In 2019, Chris Paul was traded to the Oklahoma City Thunder as part of a package for Russell Westbrook.

 November 16, 2020: Traded to Phoenix Suns

-On November 16, 2020, Chris Paul was traded by the Thunder to the Phoenix Suns along with Abdel Nader for multiple players and a 2022 protected first-round pick.
+On November 16, 2020, Chris Paul was traded by the Oklahoma City Thunder to the Phoenix Suns along with Abdel Nader.

-In 2020, Chris Paul was traded to the Phoenix Suns, where he reached the NBA Finals for the first time in his career in 2021.
+In 2020, Chris Paul was traded to the Phoenix Suns.

-On February 1, 2021, Chris Paul had a season-high 34 points along with nine rebounds and nine assists in a win over the Dallas Mavericks.
+On February 1, 2021, Chris Paul scored a season-high 34 points for the Phoenix Suns in a 109–108 win over the Dallas Mavericks.

 August 7, 2021: Signed Contract Extension with Suns